 - Sprinkle the flour over the top of the mushrooms and stir to coat them.
 Add the white wine and stir.
 As it simmers, scrape up all of the browned bits off the bottom of the pan.

-- Add th beef stock and mustard.
-Stir and then add the meatballs.
+- Add the beef stock and mustard.
+Stir and then add the frozen meatballs.
 Cover the pan and adjust the heat to medium.
 Simmer the meatballs for ten minutes or until they are warmed through.

 - Uncover the pan and take it off the heat.
 Add the sour cream and stir to combine.
 Serve the meatball stroganoff with noodles or rice.
 Garnish with chopped parsley or chives.

 - Calories: 441

 - Sodium: 1074.1mg

 Keywords: easy meatball stroganoff, stroganoff with frozen meatballs

 The nutrition is an estimate only.
 It was calculated using Nutrifox, an online nutrition calculator.